 It was on the set of this film where Steve McQueen appeared wearing the blue tint lensed Persol PO 714 SM sunglasses for the first time.
 He was a fan of the brand and owned a personal collection.
 He transformed them into a legendary item.
 The Italian brand celebrated the actor by recently re-launching the model in a limited edition.

-But then I look at Steve McQueen’s wardrobe, which has stayed relevant to this day, and I remember Domenico Dolce’s quote: “Women are into fashion, men are into style, style is forever.”
+But then I look at Steve McQueen’s wardrobe, which has stayed relevant to this day, and I remember Domenico Dolce’s words: “Women are into fashion, men are into style, style is forever.”
 He might very well have had this film in mind when he said that.
 Menswear, which is formed of far more classic staples than womenswear, has had little variations in time, apparent only in details, resulting in a linear evolution of a recognizable style.
 Women’s fashion is much more often subjected to change just for the sake of change.

 The pocket watch is Patek Philippe.
 About the gold Phi Beta Kappa key he had to wear, he said he couldn’t get used to: “My fraternity emblem should be a couple of hub caps hanging from a tire chain.”

 In my interview with Richard Torregrossa, author of Cary Grant: A Celebration of Style, he regards The Thomas Crown Affair as one of the most influential moments in men’s style.
 Ralph Lauren and Tom Ford are of the same opinion.
 The film is a celebration of male sartorial self-expression.
-McQueen’s union of complete masculinity and sense of style, as dashing self-made millionaire, is what sealed the film’s enduring appeal, reconnecting men with a classic menswear elegance.
-Transformed brilliantly into character (he even had his hair cut by celebrity stylist and good friend Jay Sebring), Steve McQueen wears a series of perfectly tailored three-piece suits (their fitted cut anticipating today’s preference for form-fitting jackets) by Douglas Hayward (I previously credited Beverly Hills tailor Ron Postal, based on one of my sources, Caroline Young’s book Classic Hollywood Style, but a couple of readers and more recent research proved to be more accurate).
+McQueen’s union of complete masculinity and sense of style, as dashing self-made millionaire, is what sealed the film’s enduring appeal, reconnecting men with a classic elegance.
+Transformed brilliantly into character (he even had his hair cut by celebrity stylist and good friend Jay Sebring), Steve McQueen wears a series of perfectly tailored three-piece suits (their fitted cut anticipating today’s preference for form-fitting jackets) by Douglas Hayward – I previously credited Beverly Hills tailor Ron Postal, based on one of my sources, Caroline Young’s book Classic Hollywood Style, but a couple of readers and more recent research proved to be more accurate.
 The legendary grey Prince of Wales Glen plaid suit in the opening scene is one of them.
-A light blue shirt with large mother-of-pearl cuff links is counterpointed by a royal blue silk tie knotted with a dimpled half Windsor and a dove grey square pocket fills the breast pocket.
+A light blue shirt with large mother-of-pearl cuff links is counterpointed by a royal blue silk tie knotted with a dimpled half Windsor, and a dove grey square pocket fills the breast pocket.

 A slim fit, fine knit, mock neck sweater with contrasting colour details, checkered trousers and suede chukka boots.